Jackie Morley, BA (Hons) MA, MBACP

 Sand Stories Child Protection training

-Cognitive Workshops by Dr Christine Padesky (Building Core Therapist and Client Skills).
+Cognitive Workshops by Dr Christine Padesky (Building Core Therapist and Client Skills) Certificate in Treating Generalised Anxiety Disorder and Panic Attacks.

 Prior to qualifying as a counsellor, I have built a wealth of experience in other areas of which I’ve been able to draw upon to become a competent practitioner.
 This includes 11 years of experience in supporting and Lecturing young people and children with Special Educational Needs in local schools/colleges and also children within a local children’s charity (Kids Inspire) whom may have experienced abuse and trauma.
 This includes children and young people with Social, Emotional and Behavioural difficulties.